You are a worker or a self-employed person under EU law

 If you do not meet the conditions for being a worker or a self-employed person specified above, we will discontinue your SU and if you have received too much SU, you must pay back this amount.

 We monitor on an ongoing basis if you continue to meet the conditions for having the status of a worker or a self-employed person.
-The monitoring is among other things conducted on the basis of the information your employer reports to SKAT (the Danish Customs and Tax Administration) about your income and working hours.
+The monitoring is among other things conducted on the basis of the information your employer reports to the Danish Tax Agency (Skattestyrelsen) about your income and working hours.

 If you are not able to provide documentary evidence that you still meet the conditions, we will discontinue your SU and if you have received too much SU, you must pay back this amount.